zenywallet/caprese/README.md

 Now open [http://YOUR_DOMAIN/](http://YOUR_DOMAIN/) in your browser.
 If the URL http redirects to https and there is no certificate warning, it is successful.

 If you have just created the directory */path/to/certs/YOUR_DOMAIN*, wait about 30 seconds before opening the URL.
-This is because if the directory does not exist yet, real-time file monitoring to update the certificates is not enabled.
-Once the Caprese has detected the directory, the certificates will be updated instantly after the certificate files have been changed.
+This is because if the directory does not exist yet, real-time file monitoring to update the certificates is deactivated.
+Once the Caprese has detected the directory, monitoring is activated, the certificates will be updated instantly after the certificate files have been changed.

 ### License
 MIT